kkkkang-a/cs-note/pages/data-structures-and-algorithms/data-structures/linked-lists.md

 List captured by reference (head) to the first Node

 Each Node in a singly linked List stores
-- its element, and
+- its element
-- a link to the next node.
+- a link to the next node

 ### Getter Method